IanStorm/my-smart-home-ras-pi/README.md

 ```
 $	ssh pi@my-smart-home 'bash -s' < ./configure.sh
 ```
-3. Install *my-smart-home* dependencies:
+3. Install *my-smart-home* dependencies (Mind: The Ras Pi will automatically restart after this step):
 ```
 $	ssh pi@my-smart-home 'bash -s' < ./install.sh
 ```
 4. Setup cron jobs for *my-smart-home*:
 	1. Connect via SSH again: `ssh pi@my-smart-home`
-	2. Start `crontab -e`, select `nane` as your editor if prompted
+	2. Start `crontab -e`, select `/bin/nano` as your editor if prompted
 	3. Jump to the end of the file by pressing STRG+END
 	4. Enter the following content:
 ```